Quantifying and detecting quantum-state texture: A New Texture Measure

 \section{A New Texture Measure}

-To enrich the toolkit for quantifying texture, this section constructs a new texture measure based on the $\alpha$-$z$ R\'enyi relative entropy.
-The $\alpha$-$z$ R\'enyi relative entropy, with its two parameters $\alpha$ and $z$, possesses excellent properties and serves as a generalization of various relative entropies.
+To enrich the toolkit for quantifying texture, we construct a new texture measure based on the $\alpha$-$z$ Rényi relative entropy.
+This two-parameter functional is a generalization of various relative entropies, and the $\alpha$-$z$ Rényi relative entropy possesses the formal properties (e.g., data processing inequality) required for a valid resource measure.
+Consequently, a texture measure derived from it provides a unifying framework that naturally encompasses and connects several existing measures.
 Let $\mathcal{P}(\mathcal{H})$ denote the set of positive semidefinite matrices.
-For $\tau, \sigma \in \mathcal{D}(\mathcal{H})$, the $\alpha$-$z$ R\'enyi relative entropy is defined as \cite{audenaert2015alpha}:
+For $\tau,\sigma\in\mathcal{D}(\mathcal{H})$, the $\alpha$-$z$ Rényi relative entropy is defined as \cite{audenaert2015alpha}:

 where $f_{\alpha,z}(\tau||\sigma)=\operatorname{Tr}(\tau^{\frac{\alpha}{2z}}\sigma^{\frac{1-\alpha}{z}}\tau^{\frac{\alpha}{2z}})^z=\operatorname{Tr}(\sigma^{\frac{1-\alpha}{2z}}\tau^{\frac{\alpha}{z}}\sigma^{\frac{1-\alpha}{2z}})^z$.